jdconley/argon2themax/README.md

 # argon2themax
-An easy to use Node.JS library with one goal:
+An easy to use Node.JS password hashing library with one goal:
 Increase password security by hashing passwords with the most costly Argon2 hash possible.